itdranik/itdranik.github.io/content/posts/continuous-integration-github-actions.en.md

 ---
 Hello dear reader!

 All our lives have things that are embarrassing to remember about, not something to tell.
-Nevertheless, I have to say: until recently, [the coding-interview repository](https://github.com/itdranik/coding-interview/) hasn't used continuous integration capabilities.
+Nevertheless, I have to say: until recently, [the coding-interview-en repository](https://github.com/itdranik/coding-interview-en/) hasn't used continuous integration capabilities.
 "What a disgrace!" - they will shout.
 "But who needs it at all?!" - others will object.

-For my part, I propose to work out together why developers are increasingly using modern tools for continuous integration, instead of starting a fire rubbing two sticks together, and to add continuous integration into the coding-interview repository using [GitHub Actions](https://github.com/features/actions).
+For my part, I propose to work out together why developers are increasingly using modern tools for continuous integration, instead of starting a fire rubbing two sticks together, and to add continuous integration into the coding-interview-en repository using [GitHub Actions](https://github.com/features/actions).

 So what continuous integration is?